PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Lets make some simple interpreted code that prints (aka displays) the phrase "Hello World" on the screen.

-We will use an online coding tool for editing the code.
-Open [this link](https://replit.com/) to go to the online text editor we will use, this way you don't have to download anything.
+We will use an online code editing tool.

+Open [this link](https://replit.com/) <-- click that, and you should see a picture liek thsi.

+![start coding](/Assets/start_coding.png)

 Then click the "Start Coding" button.

-![start coding](/Assets/start_coding.png)

 It will ask you to make an account (We're sorry about this!
 If you have any issues contact us in our Discord, or through the repository Issues).